open-ephys/commutators/README.md

 internal-measurement units (IMUs) allows continuous monitoring of an animal's rotational state in an environment.
-This obviates the need for tether torque measurements to drive an active commutator since the drift-free rotational state of the animal is known in real-time, and the commutator can simply be told to follow along.
+This obviates the need for tether torque measurements to drive an active commutator since the drift-free rotational state of the animal is known in real-time, and the commutator can simply follow along.
 This permits the use of extremely thin [coaxial tethers](http://www.axon-cable.com/en/02_products/06_coaxial-cables/02/index.aspx) that cannot function with a standard active commutator because they are too flexible to translate rotational torque.